NicolasBernaerts/tasmota/icse/README.md

 This firmware detects the board connected to the serial port and setup the number of relays accordingly.

-On the relays, you should use the Normally open (NO) contact.
+firmware is cnfigured to use the Normally open (NO) contact on the relays.

 It has been tested on **HW-149** board based on ICSE014A.